Inspiration

 Sveti Stefan Resort

-• it's quiet, clean and uncrowded.
+• quiet, clean, and not overcrowded;

 • the beach is covered with large pebbles;